getcarina/getcarina.com/_tutorials/set-up-docker-machine.md

    To see how to connect Docker to this machine, run: docker-machine env test
    ```

-   The `--driver` flag indicates what type of driver `virtualbox` the machine will run on.
-The final argument in the command `test`, gives the machine a name.

-3. Run `docker-machine ls` again to see the machine you created.
+3. Run `docker-machine ls` again to see the VM that you created.
+The output should look as follows:

    ```
-   $ docker-machine ls
    NAME             ACTIVE   DRIVER       STATE     URL                         SWARM test                      virtualbox   Running   tcp://192.168.99.101:2376
    ```

+4. Run the following command to set environment variables for Docker:

+   `$ eval $(docker-machine env test)`

-4. Run `eval $(docker-machine env test)`.
-This command will set environment variables for Docker.
-You will need to perform this action every time you open a new tab or you restart your machine.
+   You have to perform this action every time you open a new tab or restart your VM.

    You can now run `docker` commands on this host.

-   You also can load your Rackspace Container Service credentials into your docker environment.
-For instructions on how you do so, follow the links to your corresponding operating system below:
+   You also can load your Rackspace Container Service credentials into your Docker environment.
+For instructions, click the following link for your operating system:

    * [Load a Docker environment on Linux](docs/tutorials/load-docker-environment-on-linux)
    * [Load a Docker environment on Mac](docs/tutorials/load-docker-environment-on-mac)